ashiqullahmg/calculator_one/README.md

 ## Getting Started
 ## Screenshots
 <img src="preview.png" width="300" height="533">

+## Future Work
-This project is a starting point for a Flutter application.
+It needs to be refactor and optimize.
+This was just an assignment This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: